jmahadi/ecommerce_data_engineering/docs/Troubleshooting.md

 # Troubleshooting Guide

-Ran into a bunch of issues while building this project.
+Ran into a bunch of issues while building this project using a Windows operating system.
 Here's how I solved them in case anyone else runs into the same problems.

 ## Docker & Container Issues